ttutisani/Xunit.Gherkin.Quick/README.md

 - `Given`, `When` and `Then` attributes for the methods specify scenario steps that they are supposed to handle.
 They can be either a plain text or they can also extract values out of the scenario step, which will be passed as a method argument value.
 You can also use `And` and `But` attributes, in exactly the same way.

+- Scenario step method can be `async`, or can be a regular method, just as shown in the example above.

 ### Run Scenario

 Build BDD tests project.